kmesh-net/kmesh/docs/proposal/dns_resolve.md

 As to the dns resolution, package `github.com/miekg/dns` provide good libs that can be used to do no matter dns resolve or dns serving.
 Though it is not the target to support dns serving here, we should choose a package that do have such capabilities, so that we can extend it to do in the future.
 Another reason why suggest using this package it that, coredns also make use of it, so it is widely used in production.

 We should make sure no dns name can be leaked.
 It is very common a cluster can be removed following a service deletion.
-Now in kmesh we use Stow xDS, each time it receives CDS response it would include all clusters within the mesh.
+Now in Kmesh we use Stow xDS, each time it receives CDS response it would include all clusters within the mesh.
 And ads controller parses them, respond and then store them in user space cache and bpf maps.
 We can make ads controller do `Stow` notification too.
 To be more clearly, when ads controller parses all the clusters, it should send all the dns domains that need to be resolved to `DNS Resolver`.

 Since the notification is by golang channel, it is vety efficient, `Stow` should be good to go.
 In `DNS Resolver`, it should create a map to record all the dns domains it need to resolve.
 So evety notification it should be able to distinguish new added, deleted and unchanged dns domains.